Healthy Gums = Healthy Smile

 First, a member of our team will use an ultrasonic cleaner to remove plaque and tartar deposits from below the gum line (scaling), and then the roots of the teeth will be gently smoothed out (root planing).
 Why do we do this?
 Because it makes it much harder for plaque and bacteria to gather along the gums in the future, lowering a patient’s chances of reinfection.

 Localized Delivery of Antimicrobial Agents / Antibiotic Therapy

-After a scaling and root planing treatment, Dr. Ulasik may choose to apply Arestin (Minocyline HCl, 1mg) to the gums in order to eliminate bacteria that is still hidden deep beneath the gum line.
+After a scaling and root planing treatment, Dr. Bhalla may choose to apply Arestin (Minocyline HCl, 1mg) to the gums in order to eliminate bacteria that is still hidden deep beneath the gum line.
 Arestin looks like a powder, but it is actually made up of thousands of tiny microspheres, each one filled with a powerful antimicrobial agent.
 On the gums, these spheres will slowly dissolve over the course of a week, enabling the medicine to kill any remaining bacteria.

-How often do you see dentist after you had deep cleaning?
+How often do you see Dentist Plano after you had deep cleaning?
 In 4 to 6 weeks, we re-evaluate gums and see areas which need to be improved more.
 After a deep cleaning, it is recommended you have a periodontal maintenance appointment every 3 months.
 These deep cleanings may involve scaling and root planing, a thorough cleaning of the gumline to remove plaque and calculus, and use of antibiotic medication placed in the gum pockets to promote healing and reduce discomfort.